 Gougères (Cheese Puffs)

-INSTRUCTIONS1.
-Heat oven to 425°.
+- Heat oven to 425° and line 2 large baking sheets with parchment.
 Bring milk, butter, salt, and 1⁄2 cup water to a boil in a 4-qt. saucepan over high heat.
 Add flour; stir until dough forms.
-Reduce heat to medium; cook, stirring dough constantly with a wooden spoon, until slightly dried, about 2 minutes.
+Reduce heat to medium; cook, stirring dough constantly with a wooden spoon, until slightly dried, 2–3 minutes.
 Transfer to a bowl; using a hand mixer, beat in 1 egg until smooth.
 Repeat with remaining eggs, beating each one at a time, until dough is smooth; stir in cheese.

 - Use a 1-ounce scoop or 2 spoons to portion 2-tablespoon scoops of dough onto the prepared baking sheets, leaving at least 2 inches of space between each.
 Quickly transfer the gougers to the oven and immediately reduce the temperature to 375°.
 Bake until golden brown, 25–30 minutes.